untold-titan/space-exploration/README.md

 You will require a server to be hosted for this to work, so either get the IP address and port of a pre-hosted one, or host your own with `java -jar space.jar --server`

 ## I wanna inspect the code!
 You didn't send me a .zip in the D2L dropbox!
-Yes i know, simply download the entire repository by clicking on the download as zip button in the corner.
+Yes i know, simply download the entire repository by clicking on the `Code<>` button, and then download as zip button in the corner.